 While those numbers aren’t all about fit, tissue rejection ruins many careers.

 When you hire a success coach, it’s good to know if you want to acculturate or assimilate.

 If you’ve been hired to lead change, you will want to acculturate — which means adapting to enough aspects of the culture to be accepted — but not going native.

 If you simply need to fit in, you will want to assimilate — which means adapting to the dominant culture — and not trying to lead change.

-Knowing your fit goal will help you find the right coach and design an effective strategy.
+Knowing your goal will help you find the right success coach and design an effective strategy.

 Success Coaching Examples

 What might this type of coaching look like?
-Read on for three real life examples.
+Read on for three examples.

 A client company hired Tim to coach their newly hired Chief Marketing Officer.

 The Marketing team had experienced a leadership lapse during the CMO search.
 They didn’t have a clear vision, strategy, or deliverables, and were rapidly losing credibility with the firm’s executives.